 Buy new yoga clothes that use natural fibers and are produced through eco-friendly practices.
 Organic natural fibers are usually preferable to inorganic or synthetic ones.
 Of all the fibers we looked at, organic hemp seems to come with the least caveats, but all fibers come with caveats.
 We encourage you to be proactive about reaching out to companies about their environmental policies.
 We will also be creating a resource listing some of the more environmentally conscious yoga companies soon!

 Challenge others to practice without plastic!
-Share this page on Facebook and your other favourite Social Media channels using the #plasticfreeyogarevolution.
+Share this page on facebook and your other favourite social media channels using #plasticfreeyogarevolution.
 Join our Can You Practice Without Plastic? global campaign.

 Share your favourite eco-friendly yoga company with us in our forum.

 I hope this article will help you understand why choosing eco-friendly is so important.
 Comment below if you feel you have something to share or a question to ask!

 MORE ARTICLES ON THIS TOPIC: